-If you are thinking about becoming a foster parent in Wisconsin and live in a home or apartment where bedroom space is limited, you may be wondering if kids in foster care can share bedrooms.
-The quick answer is yes.
-But wait, there are many considerations and rules in place to protect children and keep everyone safe.
+Becoming a foster parent requires evaluating all the space in your home, especially bedrooms.
+Are kids in foster care allowed to share bedrooms?
+Can biological kids share with foster kids?
+How many kids can be in one bedroom?
+The quick answer is YES; kids can share bedrooms.
+But WAIT, there are many considerations and laws to protect children and keep everyone safe.
 If you plan to have kids sharing bedrooms when you foster, here are some things you must know.

-If your own kids are accustom to having their own space, it may be a difficult adjustment sharing with a foster child.
-On the other hand, they may be excited at the prospect of sharing with a "sister" or "brother".
-We have seen thousands of kids share rooms over the last 30 years and most of the time things work out well.
-Depending on personalities, behaviors, age, and how kids utilize their bedroom space, the decision, of course, is yours.
+If your kids are accustomed to having their own space, it may be a difficult adjustment to share with a foster child.
+On the other hand, they may be excited at the prospect of sharing with a "sister" or "brother."
+We have seen thousands of kids share rooms over the last 30 years, and most of the time, things work out well.
+The decision is yours depending on behaviors and emotions, age, and how kids utilize their bedroom space.

-If your children are old enough to express how they feel and can have honest dialog with you about the idea of sharing their bedroom, that is terrific.
-Encourage them to tell you how they feel about the possibility.
-They might have some creative ideas on how to arrange the room, what types of beds will work best, and storage solutions.
+If your children are old enough to express how they feel and can have an honest dialog with you about the idea of sharing their bedroom, have that conversation.
+Please encourage them to tell you what they think about the possibility.
+They might have some creative ideas on arranging the room, what types of beds will work best, and storage solutions.
 No matter what, include your kids in the decision, planning, and preparation.

-All kids utilize their bedroom space a little differently depending on their age.
-Some spend hours on their bed reading (yeah) or staring at their phone (ugh).
+All kids utilize their bedroom space differently, depending on their age.
+Some spend hours on their bed reading (yay) or staring at their phone (ugh).
 Others may do their homework in their bedroom or play quietly on the bedroom floor.
 For many kids, the bedroom is just for dressing and sleeping.
 Whatever the situation, plan accordingly so that all kids are comfortable and you set everyone up for success.

-No matter how you consider setting up a room for sharing, here are some Wisconsin requirements to keep in mind.
+No matter how you consider setting up a room for sharing, here are some Wisconsin foster care requirements to keep in mind.

 Yes, kids can share bedrooms!
-Keep in mind the rules and requirements mentioned here and you will be just fine creating a comfortable space for your foster children.
+Keep in mind the foster care rules and requirements mentioned here, and you will be just fine creating a comfortable space for your foster children.

 Ready to become a foster parent?
+Want to learn how to qualify to be a foster parent?
 We can't wait to speak with you!